saashqdev/kubeworkz-front/README.md

 npm run build
 docker build .
 ```
-Put the packaged front-end image in the container of the frontend deployment under the Kubekube-system namespace.
+Put the packaged front-end image in the container of the frontend deployment under the `kubeworkz-system` namespace.

 ## For Developers
 ### Preparation